-The sum of these cognitive-communication difficulties resulted in a severe functional communication difficulty.
-School work was much more difficult and Mary could not keep up with her previously active social life.
+The sum of these cognitive-communication difficulties resulted in severe functional communication difficulty.
+Schoolwork was much more difficult and Mary could not keep up with her previously active social life.
 She faced increasing social isolation and began suffering from anxiety.
 Her goal of entering university was put on hold.

 Speech-language therapy was considered essential in order to ensure that she obtained the necessary support in the classroom and with her social/personal life.

-According to Eagan Brown “If a student with concussion does not recover within the typical 1 to 4 week time frame, SLP’s are ESSENTIAL in helping the school team with the medical provider determine the underlying learning issues and problem solve supports for a longer period of time.” [i]
+According to Eagan Brown “If a student with a concussion does not recover within the typical 1 to 4-week time frame, SLP’s are ESSENTIAL in helping the school team with the medical provider determine the underlying learning issues and problem solve supports for a longer period of time.” [i]

 Other referrals to an occupational therapist (OT) and psychologist were also necessary in order to ensure that all of her other symptoms were dealt with e.g. fatigue, anxiety etc.